taskcluster/azure-blob-logging/README.md

 ## RANDOM NOTES

-the `azure` module is very slow to load (330ms) and takes up 33mb of memory (as of 0.7.19).
+the `azure-storage` module is slow to load (147ms) and takes up 19mb of memory (as of 0.3).
 We don't use very many azure blob api calls so ideally we could extract (or help the primary lib extract) the url signing part of authentication into its own lib and then just directly call http for our operations...
 The ultimate goal here is to consume